MayFu2025/unit2_project/README.md

 ## Success Criteria
 1. The solution provides a visual representation of the Humidity and Temperature values inside a dormitory (Local) and outside the house (Remote) for a period of minimum 48 hours.
-1. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
+2. ```[HL]``` The local variables will be measure using a set of 3 sensors around the dormitory.
-2. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
+3. The solution provides a mathematical modelling for the Humidity and Temperature levels for each Local and Remote locations. ```(SL: linear model)```, ```(HL: non-lineal model)```
-3. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
+4. The solution provides a comparative analysis for the Humidity and Temperature levels for each Local and Remote locations including mean, standad deviation, minimum, maximum, and median.
-4. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server as a backup.
+5. ```(SL)```The Local samples are stored in a csv file and ```(HL)``` posted to the remote server as a backup.
-5. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.
+6. The solution provides a prediction for the subsequent 12 hours for both temperature and humidity.
-6. The solution includes a poster summarizing the visual representations, model and analysis created.
+7. The solution includes a poster summarizing the visual representations, model and analysis created.
 The poster includes a recommendation about healthy levels for Temperature and Humidity.

 ## TOK Connection
-_To what extent does ```the use of data science``` in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the ```reliability, interpretation, and ethical implications``` of data-driven approaches in addressing climate change_
+**To what extent does ```the use of data science``` in climate research influence our understanding of environmental issues, and what knowledge questions arise regarding the ```reliability, interpretation, and ethical implications``` of data-driven approaches in addressing climate change**

 1. How does our use of technology shape our understanding of the environment?

-_Technologies show ._
+_Being able to use technology to gain quantitative and qualitative data helps us develop a more accurate understanding of the environment we live in.
+Where on our own, we may not be able to accurately measure the temperature and humidity of our room, using technology, we can gain precise measurements that can then help us understand trends, potential outcomes, identify issues, etc. Compared to human judgement alone, technology can sometimes be more reliable: tools can measure more significant figures, less bias in the process of obtaining these measurements, etc. Using technology, our understanding of the environment extends from just being what we can observe with our own five senses, into something that can be developed into helping us make accurate predictions or better choices._

 2. What responsibilities do we have as technologists when it comes to handling personal data related to our living spaces?

-_Technologies show ._
+_Technologists have the responsibility to collect and gather personal data only when there is the consent of the one living in the space being investigated.
+Technologists have the responsibility to be clear what the collected data will be used for, the duration in which the personal data will be used/kept for, and who the data will be available to.
+This investigation reveals the information about one of the project members' living quarters to the people that read this documentation.
+Consent to use of the room and data collected from the room was given by all the students from the room, as they trust that the data will not be used for malicious purposes.
+Technologists therefore have the obligation to uphold that trust that was generously given to them, protect the data so that it is only used for the purpose that it was granted for, and be clear with all parties about where this data is being used._

 3. What cultural and contextual factors might impact our interpretation of the results, especially when comparing our local readings with those from the campus?

-_Technologies show ._
+_Cultural factors that impact our interpretation can be what temperatures and humidities we view as acceptable or unacceptable.
+Many people from this school especially come from places where Japan's climate is hugely different to what they are used to.
+Therefore, even the same temperature or humidity recorded could be described in a different qualitative way between two people analyzing the results. (e.g. 20C may be hot for a winter for some, while others who may come from places without winters may consider it cold) On the other hand, contextual factors that may impact our interpretation is bias according to the knowledge we have about the environment we are recording.
+For example, especially when investigating your own room that you live in, if you wake up every day thinking that it is cold (like many of us do), even when the collected data tells you otherwise, you might refuse to believe it as in your mind, it is knowledge that your room is cold.
+These factors that make up biases when analyzing data can be considered valid, if you consider your observations from a daily basis to be in a way, an experiment itself too.
+However, it is also important to acknowledge that bias may exist when trying to analyze data, and evaluating the reliability of your results as well as your day to day observations._

 # Criteria B: Design